lordmulder/DynamicAudioNormalizer/README.md

 * [Audition](https://creative.adobe.com/products/audition) (formerly "Cool Edit Pro"), by Adobe Systems Inc.

 List of VST hosts that have *known problems* and do **not** work correctly with the Dynamic Audio Normalizer VST plug-in:
-* [Audacity](http://audacity.sourceforge.net/) v2.0.5 → audio will be shifted and truncated!
+* [Audacity](http://audacity.sourceforge.net/) v2.0.5 → VST support broken → audio will be shifted and truncated
-* [Waveosaur](http://www.wavosaur.com/) v1.1.0 → audio will be shifted and truncated!
+* [Waveosaur](http://www.wavosaur.com/) v1.1.0 → VST support broken → audio will be shifted and truncated
-* [WavePad](http://www.nch.com.au/wavepad/), by NCH Software → audio will be shifted and truncated + doesn't expose the plug-in's settings!
+* [WavePad](http://www.nch.com.au/wavepad/), by NCH Software → VST support broken → audio will be shifted and truncated + doesn't expose the plug-in's settings
-* [Ocenaudio](http://www.ocenaudio.com.br/) v2.0.9 → audio will be shifted and truncated + some settings are displayed incorrectly!
+* [Ocenaudio](http://www.ocenaudio.com.br/) v2.0.9 → VST support broken → audio will be shifted and truncated + some settings are displayed incorrectly

-*If you are the developer of one of these tools and have fixed the problem, please let us know…*
+*If you are the developer of one of these tools and you have fixed the problem in the meantime, then please let us know…*

 Configuration <a name="chap_cfg"></a>